 A local doctor may be authorised to import the medication on your behalf.

 Therapeutic goods that are not prohibited imports, are not injectables of human or animal origin, and in the case of prescription medicines are the subject of a prescription by an Australian registered doctor, may be personally imported for the personal use of the importer or a member of the importer’s immediate family in certain quantities.
-Further information is available form the Therapeutic Goods Administration in relation to personal importation under the Therapeutic Goods Regulations 1990.
+Further information is available form the Therapeutic Goods Administration in relation to personal importation under the Therapeutic Goods Regulations 1990.top of page

 What should I do when I arrive in Australia with medicines for personal use?